Selecting a Chief – Patrilineal Descent:

-In the case of the chiefly line of Carruthers the first recognised house was Carruthers of Mouswald and the last was Carruthers of Holmains from which sprung the cadet line of Dormont and those cadets can have their own cadet lines.
+In the case of the chiefly line of Carruthers the first recognised house was Carruthers of Mouswald and the last was Carruthers of Holmains from which sprung the cadet line of Dormont whereby those cadets can also have their own cadet lines.

 Secondly the office and title is implicitly linked to the surname, thus an Elliott, a Maxwell or a Douglas etc. cannot be chief of Clan Carruthers .
 In some cases, where the heir is a daughter, arrangements have been made so that her husband and children assume her surname, and thus the office and title can be passed to her offspring.

 This practice has given rise to the use of compound (hyphenated or ‘double-barrelled’) names as in the case of one branch, the Mitchell-Carruthers while the other has reverted back to Carruthers.
 The matter of principal names was established by the Lord Lyon Innes of Learney when in the case of Monro-Lucas-Tooth that he was a Tooth rather than a Monro or Lucas.

 It is now clearly established that it is the last name which decides the matter.
 Thus by the Court of the Lord Lyon (the heraldry court of Scotland), a Moodie-Buchanan is consider a Buchanan but a Buchanan-Moodie is considered a Moodie.
 Further, in the case of a chief as the representer of the family, the surname cannot be a compound name.

 Lyon Court – Confirmation of a Chief: